Karumi/Dividers/README.md

 Dividers
 ==================

-Dividers is a simple Android library to create easy separators for your RecyclerViews.
-It supports a wide range from simple dividers for all the items to a complex system of selectors to apply different styles to each item.
+Dividers is a Android library to easily create separators for your RecyclerViews.
+It supports a wide range dividers from a simple one that apply all your items to system of selectors to apply different styles to each item.

 Screenshots
 -----------